-Requirement OCT-007: OCT Standard Compliant systems shall perform the PAT process without access to real-time side-channels for communications and coordination.
+Requirement OCT-005: OCT Standard Compliant systems shall not assume access to real-time side-channels for communications and coordination of the PAT process.

 This acquisition process must be synchronous.
 Real-time O2 communications do not occur prior to stand-up of the communications channel.
 This requires that the acquisition processes on the pair of terminals be both well-choreographed and synchronized to a common clock.